Date: Wednesday, October 6th, 2021

 Offering Undergraduate Opportunities

-Cardinal Quarter offers you the opportunity to participate in a full-time, quarter-long public service experience designed to integrate your academic learning with field-based experience.
-You can pursue prearranged placements or self-designed opportunities in Both undergraduate and graduate students domestic and international settings.
-Nearly 500 opportunities are offered each year through more than 30 campus partners involved in the Cardinal Quarter initiative.
+Cardinal Quarter is a campus-wide initiative that offers undergraduate students the opportunity to participate in a full-time, quarter-long public service experience designed to integrate academic learning with field-based experience.
+Students can pursue prearranged placements or self-designed opportunities in both domestic and international settings.
+Learn more here